ayshiff/my-open-source-journey/docs/contributions/backstage#4416.md

 #### Incident management

-An incident management system apply a logical operation to an Incident.
-It can determines:
+An incident management system apply a logical operation to an Incident.It can determines:

 - Who should be **alerted** to this particular incident
 - What method of **notification** is used (SMS, email, etc)